liberalu/easyvagrant/README.md

 You can view logs from http://192.168.33.10:8080/.
 There are apache errors and access, mysql errors and access logs.

+### PHP

+You can change php.ini file in vagarnt root directory.
+Do not forgot restart apache service.

 ## Links

 - [http://webpage.local.dev](http://webpage.local.dev) - webiste main page